seancdavis/sapwood-classic/docs/06-writing_code/05-the_service_object.md

 You'd write queries in a similar way to how you'd write them in rails, but we need to alter them a bit.
 For instance, everything we do, we do within the context of a site (`@site`), which is set when the class is instantiated.

-### Pages & Page Types
+### Pages & Templates

-Pages are almost always going to be accessed through a page type.
-Because, if you recall from [our theory on content](/docs/building_content), page types take the place of otherwise static models.
-And because your queries are typically done by targeting specific models in an app, it makes sense that we'd usually start with a page type when attempting to get to a page, or a collection of pages.
+Pages are almost always going to be accessed through a template.
+Because, if you recall from [our theory on content](/docs/building_content), templates take the place of otherwise static models.
+And because your queries are typically done by targeting specific models in an app, it makes sense that we'd usually start with a template when attempting to get to a page, or a collection of pages.

-For example, let's saying we have a page displaying a listing of news articles, where the articles have a page type of *Article*.
+For example, let's saying we have a page displaying a listing of news articles, where the articles have a template of *Article*.

-You wouldn't need to query the listing page at all, because sapwood does that for you.
+You wouldn't need to query the listing page at all, because Sapwood does that for you.
 What you need to query are the posts to display on that page.
-So, the first thing we need to do is give that method a name (let's say `articles`) and then query the page type.
+So, the first thing we need to do is give that method a name (let's say `articles`) and then query the template.

-Page types, like pages (and most other records in sapwood) have a `slug` attribute that is unique to some other model it belongs to.
+Templates, like pages (and most other records in Sapwood) have a `slug` attribute that is unique to some other model it belongs to.

 ```ruby
 def articles